Skip to main content

 2. Open the virtual data center page.

-4. To shut down the virtual machine, from the ACTIONS menu of the virtual machine, select Power Off.
+4. To power off the virtual machine, in the virtual machine ACTIONS menu, select Power Off.

-5. From the ACTIONS menu of the virtual machine, select Move to move or Copy to copy the virtual machine.
+5. In the virtual machine ACTIONS menu, select Move to move or Copy to copy the virtual machine.

-6. Optional: To create a new container for the migrated vApp, go to ComputevApps and click New vApp.
+6. Optional: to create a new container for the moved vApp, go to the ComputevApps section and click New vApp.

-7. In the vApps list, select the container where the vApp will be moved to and click OK.
+7. In the list of vApps, select the container where the vApp will be moved and click OK.

 2. Open the virtual data center page.

-4. From the ACTIONS menu of the virtual machine, select PowerPower OffPower Off.
+4. In the virtual machine ACTIONS menu, select PowerPower OffPower Off.

 2. Open the virtual data center page.

-4. From the ACTIONS menu of the virtual machine, select PowerPower Off.
-The machine will be turned off.
+4. In the virtual machine ACTIONS menu, select PowerPower Off section.
+The machine will be powered off.

-5. From the ACTIONS menu of the virtual machine, select Delete.
+5. In the virtual machine ACTIONS menu, select Delete.

-Deleting a vApp will delete all virtual machines within that vApp.
+Deleting a vApp will delete all virtual machines inside that vApp.

-Cloud Director does not support saving individual virtual machines — only the entire vApp.
+Cloud Director does not support saving individual virtual machines — only entire vApps.
 To save individual virtual machines, move them before deleting the vApp.

-Before deleting, you can create a vApp container template to save data from all virtual machines inside the container.
+Before deleting, you can create a vApp template to preserve data from all virtual machines inside the container.

 2. Open the virtual data center page.

-4. From the ACTIONS vApp menu, select Delete.
+4. In the vApp ACTIONS menu, select Delete.